JuGid/automatic-breadcrumbs/README.md

 # Automatic Breadcrumbs
-This is an automatic (and manual) breadcrumbs bundle for Symfony.
-It creates the breadcrumbs based on the route path or other strategies.
+This bundle helps you creating automatic and manual breadcrumbs for your Symfony project.

 Installation
 ============